Virginia Tech® home

 • When the subject/s of the photos or videos are unidentifiable (i.e., captured from a great distance, as a total silhouette, or detailed images, such as of hands.)

-• When a photo or video is created originally for use outside of paid marketing, please consider if the photo or video could also be used for paid marketing and obtain releases if that’s a possibility.
-(Otherwise, it may be impossible to obtain permission after the fact.)
+NOTE: When a photo or video is created originally for editorial purposes as described, please consider if the photo or video could also be used for paid marketing and obtain releases, if that’s a possibility.
+Otherwise, it may be impossible to obtain permission after the fact.

 Defining different use cases: